Runroom/npm-scripts/README.md

 ## ESLint

-When using eslint, there are four available configurations to choose from.
+When using eslint, there are six available configurations to choose from.
 The first option is the regular configuration, which supports plain JavaScript (vanilla).
 The second option is the extended configuration that includes Cypress and Jest for additional testing capabilities.
-There are also separate configurations available for TypeScript users, as well as an extended configuration specifically designed for testing purposes.
+The third option is specifically tailored for TypeScript users.
+Additionally, there are two new configurations available for React and Next.js.

 ```js
 // ESLint with plain JavaScript (vanilla)